Zhe Lim

 • Customer time-to-value reduced by approximately 55%

-• Professional services team capacity freed up to handle increased launch volume without additional headcount
+• Professional services capacity freed to handle increased launch volume without additional headcount

-• Onboarding became a scalable process rather than a bottleneck
+• Onboarding became a scalable process rather than a constraint on growth

 My role: Owned discovery, definition, prioritisation and delivery.
 Partnered with engineering, professional services and customer success throughout.